xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 * which resolution indices `r_level` are available,
 * the allowed range for `w_struct` and `w_report`.

+Each encoding `e` in `E_bind` is intended to be fully specified, documented and open to external audit.
+Its libraries of feature descriptors, token formats, coherence measures, conflict criteria, resolution grids and weight ranges must be defined in advance of any test and kept stable within that test.

 Fairness and stability constraints:

 1. For any study or model evaluation, one encoding `e` in `E_bind` is selected using only task and data type information, not outcome information.
 2. Once `e` is selected, its internal rules and the pair `(w_struct, w_report)` are fixed for that study and are not changed after seeing results.
 3. All experiments that compare conditions or models within that study must use the same encoding and weight pair.
 4. When cross checking across encodings, each encoding is first fixed, and comparisons are made at the level of patterns and robustness, not by tuning encodings to match desired outcomes.
+5. Post hoc adjustment of encodings or weights to reduce tension on a particular test set is allowed only for exploratory analysis and must not be used to support any claim about low tension vs high tension binding regimes.
+6. Choice of thresholds, bands and tension scales derived from `DeltaS_bind` must follow the TU Tension Scale Charter, including pre specification from calibration data or independent datasets whenever claims about World T_bind or World F_bind are made.

 ---